-- Create positive learning environment for students - Meet school-wide and state mandated student performance goals - Attend regular professional development opportunities - Grade papers and perform other administrative duties - Observe/evaluate student performance - Develop curriculum collaboratively with grade-level team and director of instruction. - Facilitate instruction for the class as a whole and with individual students when necessary - Communicate with parents/quardians of students experience in educational or instructional setting.
+- Create positive learning environment for students - Meet school-wide and state mandated student performance goals - Attend regular professional development opportunities - Grade papers and perform other administrative duties - Observe/evaluate student performance

+- Develop curriculum collaboratively with grade-level team and director of instruction.

+- Facilitate instruction for the class as a whole and with individual students when necessary experience in educational or instructional setting.
 At least 2 years of working with children at elementary level is preferred.
+Responsibilities include: